Thornley Stoker: Medical career

 He began his career by teaching medicine.
 After a few years he was appointed surgeon to the Royal City of Dublin Hospital.
 In 1873 he moved on to the Richmond Hospital.

 For several years from 1876 he held the chair of anatomy at the Royal College of Surgeons in Ireland, until his other interests became too pressing.
 From 1876 he was surgeon to Swift's Hospital (founded by Jonathan Swift), and a Governor of both it and the Richmond Hospital.
 Together with his brother-in-law and hospital colleague Richard Thomson he founded the school of nursing at the Richmond and oversaw the construction of the surgical facilities there in 1899.
 He succeeded Richard Thomson as Inspector of Vivisection for Ireland.

 All the time he was active in hospitals he was a frequent contributor to the Dublin Journal of Medical Science and similar journals on a variety of medical topics, but took a special interest in surgery of the spino-cerebral cavity.
 He campaigned against the workhouse system and cruelty to animals.

 In 1896 he became president of the Royal College of Surgeons in Ireland and was from 1903 to 1906 president of the Royal Academy of Medicine.
 He was very interested in art.
 He was professor of anatomy at the Royal Hibernian Academy and a governor of the National Gallery of Ireland.
 He resigned from many of his medical duties in 1910, due to fatigue.

 The following year he was created a baronet, of Hatch Street in the City of Dublin.
 He died in June 1912, aged 67, when the baronetcy became extinct.

+During the later part of his life he lived at Ely House in Ely Place, Dublin, where he entertained many visitors, artists and writers.

+Personal life

+On 3 August 1875, Stoker married Emily Eunice Stoker (née Cowderoy; 1841–1910) at St Barnabas Church (present-day St Clement's Church, King Square}, Islington.
+Emily Stoker lived with some form of mental illness, and was cared for by Stoker's secretary.
+The writer Florence Dugdale was a companion of Emily Stoker and provided periodic respite care at the Stoker's Dublin home during 1906–1908.
+Towards the end of her life, Emily entered a nursing-home.

+Stoker was the brother-in-law of Sir William Thomson through his sister Margaret Dalrymple Thomson (née Stoker).